xlcteam/xlc-team.info/content/about.md

 Thankfully we have someone who does precisely that.
 His name is Adrián (he is also known as adman or один) and is a man of many jobs.
-As you can see above he does pretty much everything but we should not forget that he also produces some decent quality Python code.
+As you can see above he does pretty much everything but we should not forget that he also produces some decent quality Python and JavaScript code.

 </div>